DIY 10-minute Envelope Pillow Cover Tutorial (Step by Step with Photos)

 A few years ago, I made a whole Wall Diaper Stacker for my baby girl and I didn’t have a sewing machine then, so I’m honest when I say it’s not that hard, just slightly more time-consuming.

-What is Envelope Pillowcase or Pillow cover?
+What is an Envelope Pillowcase or Pillow cover?

-Envelope pillow covers have gotten very popular lately.
+Envelope pillow covers have become very popular lately.
 While most pillowcases are open on the ends, an envelope pillowcase has a particular envelope closure at the back of the case that resembles an actual envelope.
 So, the pillow is tucked in and out of sight for a more finished look when decorating your couch or bed.

-How to make an Envelope Pillow Cover.
+How to make an Envelope Pillow Cover with one piece of fabric in 10 min

 Tools: